nicky-nym/nicky-nym.github.io/pages/kinematic.md

  1. We can get **[better outcomes](#better-outcomes)**.

-### <a name="problems"></a> The problems of existing cities
+### <a name="problems"></a> Ten problems of existing cities

   1. cities have too much **traffic congestion**
   2. have **housing costs** that are too high
   3. have **transportation costs** that are too high
   4. are **not safe enough**
+  5. are **not good for people's mental health**
-  5. are **not resilient** after natural disasters and power failures
+  6. are **not resilient** after natural disasters and power failures
-  6. overly **limit mobility** of kids, elders, and people with disabilities
+  7. overly **limit mobility** of kids, elders, and people with disabilities
-  7. are **not quickly alterable** &mdash; making one significant change can take decades
+  8. are **not quickly alterable** &mdash; making one significant change can take decades
-  8. are **not cheaply alterable** &mdash; it is staggeringly expensive to add subways or highways to an existing city
+  9. are **not cheaply alterable** &mdash; it is staggeringly expensive to add subways or highways to an existing city
-  9. are **too few and too small**, by a factor of two, for everyone who will live in them by 2050
+  10. are **too few and too small**, by a factor of two, for everyone who will live in them by 2050

+> "Studies have consistently linked city living with poorer mental health.
+For example, growing up in an urban environment is correlated with twice the risk of developing schizophrenia as growing up in the countryside."[^macdonald]

+> "Mental health is almost uniformly worse in cities... that's just what the data shows," [Andreas] Meyer-Lindenberg says over the phone.
+"There isn't really a bright side to this."[^macdonald]

+> "Meyer-Lindenberg is currently tracking how different parts of the city affect our mental wellbeing, using a technique called ecological momentary assessment, in which participants repeatedly report on the environment around them in real time.
+Various studies have suggested that nature – be that a tree or a park – has an important impact on people’s mental health."[^macdonald]

 ---